The Gospel According to John:

 don’t forget about our indexes & extra online material

-If you’re trying to locate information about a passage in Scripture, you can look it up in the index at the back of the study book.
-If you want to revisit a particular commentary, you can look that up by title in the topics index.
-If you want to learn more about another book of the Bible for which there’s a Turning to God’s Word study, you can read the online commentaries and watch any accompanying videos by going to the online study directories.
+If you’re trying to locate information about a specific Scripture passage, you can look it up in the index at the back of the study book or sample lesson.
+If you want to find a particular commentary, you can look up its title in the topics index.
+To learn more about another book of the Bible for which there’s a Turning to God’s Word study, visit the online study directories to read the commentaries and watch any accompanying videos.
 Finally, if you have a question or would like to make a comment about any of our studies, you can use one of the “ask us your question” or “what do you think” buttons to email our authors.

 ex libris—Church documents & books about religious topics

-You can find links to magisterial documents referred to in Turning to God’s Word Catholic Bible studies at ex libris—magisterial documents.
-This page includes a listing of significant recent encyclicals as well as a number of historical Church documents.
+Link to magisterial documents referred to in our Bible studies at ex libris—magisterial documents.
+This listing includes significant recent encyclicals as well as a number of historical Church documents.
 Recommended books related to Scripture study can be found at ex libris—main bookshelf.

 memorize a favorite Bible verse (4:46)